steveashort/orgchart/README.md

 🏢 Org Chart Light
-Org Chart Light is a simple, lightweight organizational chart builder and viewer that runs entirely in your browser.
+A lightweight organizational chart builder and viewer that runs entirely in your browser.
 It’s designed for teams that need a quick, no-fuss way to visualize their hierarchy without the overhead of complex HR software or heavy frameworks.

 ✨ What makes it "Light"?
 Zero Dependencies: No React, No D3, no external libraries.
 It’s just one file that works instantly.